SkyNet-Solutions/iot-gateway-samples/java/advanced-gateway-sample/README.md

 #### Start Gateway Sample

-* Modify the **DMGatewaySample.properties** file with the gateway registration details (Refer below to know how to register the gateway in Watson IoT Platform).
+* Modify the **DMGatewaySample.properties** file with the gateway registration details that you noted in the previous step.

 * Also, generate the Organization's API-Key and Token and update the same in **DMGatewaySample.properties** file if the registration mode is manual (as of now, only the manual registration is supported).